 Healthy Eating on a Budget

 Are high food prices keeping you from improving your diet?
 Don’t write off all those good foods!
 You can have a healthy diet on a reasonable budget.
-Here are some tips to stretch your dollar:
+Here are some tips:

 Buy in bulk